← Back to Articles

 PlantUML

-You can copy this code into any PlantUML viewer or or .puml file.
+You can copy this code into any PlantUML viewer or .puml file.

 Also here’s a link to the documentation